The Call of Cthulhu (film)

-The Call of Cthulhu is a 2005 independent silent film adaptation of the H. P. Lovecraft short story "The Call of Cthulhu", produced by Sean Branney and Andrew Leman and distributed by the H. P. Lovecraft Historical Society.
+The Call of Cthulhu is a 2005 independent silent horror film adaptation of H. P. Lovecraft's short story of the same name, produced by Sean Branney and Andrew Leman and distributed by the H. P. Lovecraft Historical Society.
 It is the first film adaptation of the famous Lovecraft story, and uses Mythoscope, a blend of vintage and modern filming techniques intended to produce the look of a 1920s-era film.
 The film is the length of a featurette.

-The original story had long been considered unfilmable, but the conceit of making it a silent film and the enthusiasm that the creators had for their project earned it good reviews and several awards.
+The original story had long been considered unfilmable, but the concept of making it a silent film and the enthusiasm that the creators had for their project earned it good reviews and several awards.

+Production

+For the first fourteen months of shooting the film, Sean Branney kept an online journal, which talks about some of the struggles they had to deal with during shooting and information on how Cthulhu was created for this film.
+He discusses how miserably hot it was to shoot the movie during the summer.
+He also talks about shooting on the beaches of Los Angeles where innovative lighting was used to create different scenes at the same place.
+For some of the action shots in the film, the camera was put in the ocean for better effects.
+Additionally, the swamp used in the film was a miniature set built at a 1/24th scale and took six weeks to build.

+The filmmakers used a puppet for the Cthulhu monster, the skeleton had almost one hundred points of articulation, not counting the tentacles which were all made of wire.
+The head, hands, and wings were made of latex while the rest of Cthulhu's body was made of fabric.
+The gills made of silicone and cast in latex and the eyes were two battery powered light bulbs.
+The light bulbs for eyes helped with the animation of the puppet since the scenes consisted of such dark lighting.

 Plot

 The film begins with a dying professor who leaves his great-nephew a collection of documents pertaining to the Cthulhu Cult.
 The nephew (Matt Foyer) begins to learn why the study of the cult so fascinated his grandfather.
 Bit-by-bit he begins piecing together the dread implications of his grandfather's inquiries, and soon he takes on investigating the Cthulhu cult as a crusade of his own.
 Sailors aboard the Emma encounter the Alert abandoned at sea.
 The nephew notes that Inspector Legrasse, who had directed the raid on cultists in backwoods Louisiana, died before the nephew's investigation began.
 As he pieces together the dreadful and disturbing reality of the situation, his own sanity begins to crumble.
 In the end, he passes the torch to his psychiatrist, who in turn hears Cthulhu's call.